williamdelacruz/QGPU-Pruning/README.md

 Quality guide phase unwrapping based on a prunig strategy

-This repository contains the source code and data files of the quality guide phase unwrapping algorithm publised in https://doi.org/10.1364/AO.57.003126
+This repository contains the source code and data files of the quality guide phase unwrapping algorithm published in https://doi.org/10.1364/AO.57.003126

 See the LICENSE file for the licensing statement and Disclaimer of Warranty.